Del Rio, Texas

-Del Rio is a city and the county seat of Val Verde County in southwestern Texas, United States.
-The city is 152 miles west of San Antonio.
+Del Rio (in Spanish, Del Río, "from the river") is a city in and the county seat of Val Verde County in southwestern Texas, United States.
 As of 2020, Del Rio had a population of 34,673.

 History

-The Spanish established a small settlement south of the Rio Grande in present-day Mexico, and some Spaniards settled on what became the United States side of the Rio Grande as early as the 18th century.
-Paula Losoya Taylor built the first hacienda in the area in 1862.
-U.S. development on the north shore of the Rio Grande did not begin until after the American Civil War.
+The Spanish established a small settlement south of the Rio Grande in present-day Mexico, and some Spanish colonists settled on the north side of the Rio Grande as early as the 18th century.